iotaledger/integration-services/api/usage-ssi-bridge.md

 - Is the credential valid or revoked
 - Is the issuer id trusted

+-->

-To receive the list of trusted identities the SSI Bridge offers an endpoint which can be called as the following:
+To receive the list of all trusted roots, the Bridge offers an endpoint which can be called as the following:

 https://ensuresec.solutions.iota.org/api/v0.1/verification/trusted-roots

-It returns all trusted identity ids which are trusted by the api.
+The API returns all trusted identity uri which are trusted by the Bridge.

 ```
 {